-Also the Korean court has long held the opinion that the employer’s termination must be the last resort among the disciplinary actions permitted to him.
+Also, the Korean court has long held the opinion that the employer’s termination must be the last resort among the disciplinary actions.
 If there exists any other disciplinary measure which is less harmful to the employee but at the same time can fix the problem, the employer must take that less harmful measure first.
 Otherwise, it constitutes a wrongful termination.

 If the employer has not followed the dismissal procedure prescribed in the LSA and his internal regulations, the dismissal itself becomes void.